swizzin/docs.swizzin.ltd/docs/applications/qbittorrent.md

 ## Connect to other clients

-The following variables can be used as a general guide to help you find information you'll need to know in order to connect other clients to Deluge.
+The following variables can be used as a general guide to help you find information you'll need to know in order to connect other clients to qBittorrent.

 ### Transdroid